A TDF Autism Friendly Performance

 Running time: 3 hours and 30 minutes including a 15-minute intermission

-About the show: Nineteen years after Harry, Ron and Hermione saved the wizarding world, Harry's headstrong child Albus befriends the son of his father's fiercest rival, Draco Malfoy, which sparks an unbelievable new journey for them all—with the power to change the past and future forever.
+About the show: Nineteen years after Harry, Ron and Hermione saved the wizarding world, Harry's headstrong child Albus befriends the son of his father's fiercest rival, Draco Malfoy, which sparks an unbelievable new journey for them all—with the power to change the past and the future forever.
 Prepare for a mind-blowing race through time, spectacular spells and an epic battle, all brought to life through astonishing theatrical magic in this Tony Award-winning show.

 COVID-19 safety information: Masks are optional but strongly encouraged.
 Seating will be at full capacity.